gbadev-org/tonc/content/asm.md

     bx      lr
 ```

 The functions above show the basic template for functions: three lines of directives, and a label for the function.
 Note that there is no required order for the four directives, so you may see others as well.
 In fact, the `.global` directive can be separated completely from the rest of the function's code if you want.
-Also note the use of `.extern` to allow access to `vid_page`, which in tonclib always points to the current back buffer.
+Also note the use of `.extern` to allow access to `vid_page`, which in libtonc always points to the current back buffer.
 To be honest, it isn't even necessary because GAS assumes that all unknown identifiers come from other files; nevertheless, I'd suggest you use it anyway, just for maintenance sake.

 And yes, these two functions do actually form functional mode 5 pixel plotters.
 As an exercise, try to figure out how they work and why they're coded the way they are.
 Also, notice that the Thumb function is only two instructions longer than the ARM version; if this were ROM-code, the Thumb version would be a whole lot faster due to the buswidth, which is exactly why Thumb code is recommended there.